kushyzee/100-days-of-code/log.md

 **Thoughts**: After several days of working on the runoff election problem, I finally finished it today.
 I learnt a lot of things while working on the problem and I understood some concepts much better

+### Day 39: July 30.
+2022

+**Today's progress**: Started working on CS50 lab 4

+**Thoughts**: My task for this lab is to implement some functions that alters the volume of an audio file and stores the altered audio in another file. i have already written one of the functions, it's remaining one more.